evoluteur/structured-filter/README.md

-# advancedSearch
+# evol.advancedSearch

-This project is a UI widget for building structured search queries.
+evol.advancedSearch is a Web UI for building structured search queries.
 It is a full jQuery UI widget, supporting various configurations and themes.

-THIS PROJECT IS STILL UNDER CONSTRUCTION

 ## Demo